ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 Lossless compression means that as the file size is compressed, the picture quality remains the same - it does not get worse.

+## Inter Process Communication (IPC)

+It describes the mechanisms used by different types of android components to communicate with one another.

+#### What is Intent?

+It is a message for an receiver to act upon.
+Its intended use is to send messages between components.

+#### What is IntentFilter?

+A matching description of intent values.
+By comparing the intent object with the intent filter the OS determines which component to start when the intent is implicit.

+#### What does FLAT_ACTIVITY_NEW_TASK do when starting an activity?

+Start the activity in a new task

+If the task is already running for the activity you are now starting, the task will be brought to the foreground with it’s last state restored calling OnNewIntent()

+Needs taskAffinity for the Activity to be specified in the manifest to work as expected

+#### What does FLAT_ACTIVITY_CLEAR_TOP do when starting an activity?

+If the activity is launched in the current task then all of the other activities will get removed and the same activity will get called.

+This launch mode can also be used  in conjunction with FLAG_ACTIVITY_NEW_TASK: if used to start the root activity of a task, it will bring any currently running instance of that task to the foreground, and then clear it to its root state.
+This is especially useful, for example, when launching an activity from the notification manager.

+#### What does FLAT_ACTIVITY_CLEAR_TASK do when starting an activity?

+Clears all the activities from the task and the launched activity becomes root.

+Note: has to be used with FLAG_ACTIVITY_NEW_TASK

+#### What is a Binder?

+Binders are the entities which allow activities and services to obtain a reference to another service.It allows not simply sending messages to services but directly invoking methods on them.

+#### What is a Bundle?

+A bundle is a key-value pair object used to pass data between Android components.

+#### What is a Parcelable?

+In Android we cannot just pass objects to activities.
+To do this the objects must either implement Serializable or Parcelable interface.

+A Parcelable is the Android implementation of the Java Serializable.
+It assumes that the data will be sent in a specific order in order not to use reflection like Serializable.
+This way a Parcelable can be processed relatively fast, compared to the standard Java serialization.

+#### What is Serializable?

+We all know the Java platform allows us to create reusable objects in memory.
+However, all of those objects exist only as long as the Java virtual machine remains running.
+It would be nice if the objects we create could exist beyond the lifetime of the virtual machine, wouldn't it?
+Well, with object serialization, you can flatten your objects and reuse them in powerful ways.

+Object serialization is the process of saving an object's state to a sequence of bytes, as well as the process of rebuilding those bytes into a live object at some future time.

 ## Build Configuration

 #### What does minSdkVersion do?